somenath203/Next-AI-Form-Builder/README.md

 ## Features of the Application

-- AI-generated forms based on user prompts using Google Gemini API
+- AI-generated forms based on user prompts using Google Gemini API.
-- Edit any field of the generated form
+- Edit any field of the generated form.
-- Delete any field
+- Delete any field.
-- Change theme color and background color
+- Change theme color and background color.
-- Live preview of the form
+- Live preview of the form.
-- Share the form
+- Share the form.
-- View the number of responses each form has received
+- View the number of responses each form has received.
-- Export received information in Excel format
+- Export received information in Excel format.
-- Edit, delete, and share forms from the dashboard
+- Edit, delete, and share forms from the dashboard.

-## Technologies Used in This Application
+## Technologies Used in this Application

 - **Next.js**: The main framework for building the application.
 - **Clerk**: For user authentication and management.